zhihuanli/gamma-gamma-coincidence-analysis/prompt gg/README.md

 g(123) -- draw gate_123 to current canvas.
 // Draw gated spectra to a new canvas. -- support up to six spectra gm(123,234,567,897); -- draw 4 gated spectra on a canvas.

+// functions for setting change, all of these settings will take effect for the next drawing. setxrange(0,2000);//x range of spectrum setnpeaks(30); // number of peaks marked in the spectrum setpeakwidth(-3,3); // gate width: ge-3, ge+3

 ```